-- Secure a quiet environment, with at least two face-to-face sessions, where both the parents and the child are present (Novak et al., 2019; Mooren et al., 2014). - Provide positive feedback and personalized and individualized information.
+• Schedule at least two face-to-face sessions, where both the parents and the child are present and minimize distraction during the meeting.
+(Novak et al., 2019; Mooren et al., 2014).
+Provide positive feedback and personalized and individualized information.

 P- Assessing the Family's Perception